kkujaw/bookstore-automation-allwyn/README.md

 - Runs mvn clean verify to build and test
 - Generates Allure report (mvn allure:report)
 - Uploads the Allure report as an artifact (target/allure-test-report) which can be downloaded from the GitHub Actions run summary.
-To serve the report locally, you can install allure app and then run `allure open <path-to-downloaded-allure-report>` after generating the report.
+To serve the downloaded report locally, you can [install allure](https://allurereport.org/docs/install/) app and then run `allure open <path-to-downloaded-allure-report>` after generating the report.